 The beginning of 2012 was slow for Swiercz, scoring only 3/9 at the Moscow Open D and shedding 18 rating points, but he has made up lost ground in the 2011-12 Czech Extraliga, in the 13th European Individual Championship (2012) where he scored 6/11, the IV International Grandmasters' Tournament the Lublin Union Memorial (3/5), and at the Golden Sands (2012) (6.5/9).
 He represented Poland on board 4, scoring 7/10 (TPR 2705) and placing 5th overall on that board.
 He scored 6.5/9 at the Chigorin Memorial (2012), adding a few points to his ratings card but then lost a few points with a slightly under-strength 6.5/10 result at Tradewise Gibraltar (2013).

 Swiercz helped his team TJ Tatran Litovel to 3rd place in the 2012/13 season of the Czech Extraliga with a personal tally of 2.5/4.
-He is currently playing with KSz Polonia Wrocław in the 2013 season of the Polish Ekstraliga, so far scoring 2/3 in the first 3 rounds.
-He played top board for the team Rueil Malmaison in the French Top 12 League in 2013 where he scored 7.5/11 picking up enough rating points to have him knocking on the door of the world's top 100 (July 2013).
+He played with KSz Polonia Wrocław in the 2013 season of the Polish Ekstraliga and top board for the team Rueil Malmaison in the French Top 12 League in 2013 where he scored 7.5/11 picking up enough rating points to have him knocking on the door of the world's top 100 (July 2013).
 He scored 7/12 in the 2013 season of the Turkish League, and thereby won enough rating points to enter the top 100 (at #99) for the first time.
+He is currently playing with SK Turm Emsdetten in 2013-14 Bundesliga.

 Rating and ranking